Symptoms Of A Bad Engine Immobilizer

 Do you suspect that you have a bad engine immobilizer?
 Are you experiencing bad engine immobilizer symptoms?
 Here's a guide for you.

-When an engine immobilizer goes bad, it presents with all the identical symptoms as numerous misfires.
+When an engine immobilizer goes bad, it presents with all the same symptoms as multiple misfires.

-In brief, your car won’t start, although it’ll still turn over in rare instances.
-You might also notice problems with related systems, such as the central locking or alarm systems.
+In brief, your car won’t start, although it’ll still turn over in occasional instances.
+You might also notice issues with related systems, such as the central locking or alarm systems.

-In this guide, I will explain how a car immobilizer works (in general) and when to see an automotive locksmith.
+In this guide, I will explain how a car immobilizer functions (in general) and when to consult an automotive locksmith.

 Table of ContentsShow